Quas1Dev/Find-your-Duo/README.md

 Here are the steps required to get you prepared to run the web app, mobile app and server on Windows 10/11.

-## Prerequisites
+## Requirements

 - You'll need to have [Node.js](https://nodejs.org/en/) intalled on your machine.
 - You'll need to have [PostgreSQL](https://postgresql.org/) installed on your machine.
 - You'll need to have [Git](https://git-scm.com/) installed installed on your machine.
 - You'll need to have [Expo GO](https://expo.dev/client) installed in some smartphone (required to run the mobile version).

-Note: We'll be creating a PostgreSQL Database using the Postgres users.
+**Note**: We'll be creating a PostgreSQL Database using the Postgres users.
 Therefore, you must take note of the password you set for this user.

-Note: Also you will need to find the path to a folder called `data`, which is usually located at C:\Program Files\PostgreSQL\15\data.
+**Note**: Also you will need to find the path to a folder called `data`, which is usually located at C:\Program Files\PostgreSQL\15\data.

 ## Setting up the project